mravtechinfo/project-ces-1-translationary/README.md

 Our aim to solve this problem by making a website in which people can translate their sentences from any language to any other language and it will also word meaning .

+Within a single website user can find meaning and   translate it to another language

 The Github repo is - https://github.com/mravtechinfo/project-ces-1-translationary